 Once upon a time there was a young man who was dreadfully afraid to speak in public.
 Cotton mouth, shaky voice, trembling hands; he experienced nerves in all their awful glory.
-He hoped business school would equip him with strong public speaking skills, but after finishing his degree, his fear remained.
+He hoped business school would equip him with strong public speaking skills, but after finishing his degree, his fear and anxiety when public speaking remained.
 Like a stubborn stain.

 Two years of intense, full-time drama training stretched him in some very deep ways.
 It was life-changing.
 He fell even deeper in love with language, literature, and performance.
 He grew a deep respect, admiration, and fondness for several teachers for their generous and encouraging teaching methods.
 He experienced first-hand the transformational power of the training and its potential to bring great beauty, depth, and richness to life.

 Empowered, confident, and skilled from the training, he left determined to make a difference with his new skills.
 He moved back to Vancouver, BC to pursue new adventures.
 Shortly afterwards, while jogging along the mighty Fraser River, he had a lightbulb moment.
 Images of his beloved teachers came flooding to him and he suddenly felt inspired by the idea of teaching these life-changing skills to others.

 He began to develop and teach new public speaking classes at a private educational centre to see if teaching was a good fit.
 It turned out he loved it.
 His passion for teaching grew stronger with every class he taught.
 Hoping to make more of an impact in the community by offering more comprehensive speech and drama training he caught a vision to start his own organization.